 A facilitated structured meeting or workshop provides an environment designed to extract high-quality information in a compressed timeframe.
-A structured meeting uses visual aids and a team environment to accelerate projects and amplify the quality of the decisions, outputs, deliverables, and outcomes.
+A structured meeting uses visual aids and a team of experts to accelerate projects and increase the quality of decisions, outputs, deliverables, and outcomes.

 - A model life cycle and methodology that eases adapting MG RUSH to a variety of planning, analysis, and design methodologies

 - An intensive educational forum providing the necessary facilitation and communication skills, tools, and an understanding of facilitated meeting roles—not dogma or other inflexible, guru-like perspectives

 - Collaborative activities designed to encourage discovery and promote innovation

 - Stress-tested workshop and meeting approaches molded to fit most projects situations

 - Proficient leadership, based on critical skills such as:

 - Project management and risk analysis support